How to shorten and customize a NATO strap featured picture

 • Two coins

 Trick Nr.
-1: How do I shorten a NATO watch strap?
+1: How do I shorten a Nylon watch strap?

-1. Determine the new length of your NATO strap
+1. Determine the new length of your Nylon pull-through strap

-Use two coins with the same rounding scope like the end of the NATO strap and holt it between them to determine the position where you want to shorten the NATO.
+Use two coins with the same rounding scope like the end of the nylon strap and holt it between them to determine the position where you want to shorten the nylon.
 You can also use the shape of the coins for drawing a line to mark where you want to cut it off.

 Use a coin to shorten your NATO strap